Posts

 CHECK YOUR CAR BRAKES REGULARLY

-I lifted the bonnet (hood) only to find that the car brake fluid was at zero level.So. in the fluid reservoir.
+I lifted the bonnet (hood) only to find that the car brake fluid was at zero level.. in the fluid reservoir.
 I felt a cold chill down my spine.
-Because, I remembered what my boss Peter had said.
+Because I remembered what my boss Peter had said.
 Just the day before we set off.
-We managed to buy some Tesco Brake Fluid and topped up the reservoir.
+We managed to buy some Tesco brake fluid and top up the reservoir.

-The car brakes pumped about half way up.
-Luckily the car would stop when I pressed the pedal.
-So, we limped home back to Yorkshire UK.
-Subsequently, a rather terrifying experience.
+The car brakes pumped about halfway up.
+Luckily, the car would stop when I pressed the pedal.
+So, we limped home back to Yorkshire, UK.
+Subsequently, it was a rather terrifying experience.
 Of course, which I vowed would never happen again.
 Lessons were learned that day.
 As a result, I am going to spell out a few important things about the care of your brake discs.
-Hence, for you to understand.
-Before you embark on a journey or indeed at any time that you own a car.
+Hence, for your understanding,.
+Before you embark on a journey or indeed at any time that you own a car,.

 The British MOT test has been a great step forward towards the safety of our cars and our roads.
-When your car is having it’s annual MOT test we check everything on that car ( to the VOSA MOT test specifications).
-One of the problems of old was the checking of your car brake pipes.
+When your car is having it’s annual MOT test, we check everything on that car ( to the VOSA MOT test specifications).
+One of the problems with old was the checking of your car brake pipes.

-Brake pipes connect all your four wheels braking system and the cylinders and brake pedal, and are fixed under the car, exposed to all the elements.
-They are protected by a special coating of wax-oil or sometimes just grease.
+Brake pipes connect all four-wheel braking systems and the cylinders and brake pedals and are fixed under the car, exposed to all the elements.
+A special coating of wax, oil, or occasionally just grease protects them.

 CHECK YOUR CAR BRAKES REGULARLY for corrosion

-The MOT test makes sure that all your brake pipes (lines) are in good working order and if not the car will fail the test and the pipes will have to be replaced.
-If you are not sure about the condition of your brake pipes you can get them checked out at your local independent garage, free of charge, or the local garage that you use at the moment.
+The MOT test makes sure that all your brake pipes (lines) are in good working order, and if not, the car will fail the test and the pipes will have to be replaced.
+If you are not sure about the condition of your brake pipes, you can get them checked out at your local independent garage, free of charge, or at the local garage that you use at the moment.

-You brake fluid should be changed every so often, this can be done when you have your car serviced, your local garage will be able to ascertain when, by looking it up on his service
+Your brake fluid should be changed every so often; this can be done when you have your car serviced, Your local garage will be able to ascertain when, by looking it up on his service

 computer for your model of car, we use the Autodata system for checking out the fluid change times.

-Once again if you have your car serviced when you have your annual MOT test then your brakes will be checked and should be fine for the next year to come.
-If your brake pedal does not feel right or goes further down than it should before you get a brake, then have the car checked out do not continue to drive before the car is checked by an expert.
+Once again, if you have your car serviced when you have your annual MOT test then your brakes will be checked and should be fine for the next year.
+If your brake pedal does not feel right or goes further down than it should before you get a brake, then have the car checked out.
+Until an expert has examined the vehicle, do not drive.

 CHECK YOUR CAR BRAKES REGULARLY- Thanks www.mot-halifax.co.uk